 Remaining legal studies courses may be taken before, during, or after the practice area courses.

-Enroll in the family law practice area curriculum by submitting an Enrollment Form to the WSBA on or after July 1 and prior to the start of the courses in late September, preferably by Sept.
-4. 2018.
+Enroll in the family law practice area curriculum by submitting an Enrollment Form to the WSBA by Dec.
+21, 2018.

 There are three examinations to pass to be licensed as a LLLT: